WeblateOrg/weblate/docs/devel/integration.rst

 ++++++++++++++++++++++++++++++++++++++++++

-Weblate stores updated strings in a database and commits them to a local version control repository.
-You can add Weblate repository (when :ref:`git-exporter` is turned on) as additional remote and fetch translations update from it.
+Weblate stores updated strings in a database and commits them to a local version-control repository.
+You can add a Weblate repository (when :ref:`git-exporter` is turned on) as an additional remote repository and fetch translation updates from it.

-Prior to this, you might want to commit any pending changes (see :ref:`lazy-commit`).
-You can do so in the user interface (in the :guilabel:`Repository maintenance`) or from the command-line using :ref:`wlc`.
+Prior to this, you might want to commit any pending local changes made in Weblate (see :ref:`lazy-commit`).
+This can be done from the user interface (in the :guilabel:`Repository maintenance`), or from the command-line using :ref:`wlc`.

 Pushing changes can be automated if you grant Weblate push access to your repository and configure :ref:`component-push` in the :ref:`component`, see :ref:`push-changes`.

-Alternatively, you can use :doc:`/api` to update translations to match their latest version.
+Alternatively, use :doc:`/api` to update translations so that they match the latest version from the upstream in your remote VCS repository.

 .. seealso::